66Ronghua99/AndroidADBFileTransfer/README.md

 # How to use
 1. Copy the `adb` executable file to one of the env PATHs.
 Use `which adb` to verify that the file has been successfully added to your environment.
-2. Execute `main.app`.
-For security concerns, use `pyinstaller` to compile your own app.
+2. You may directly execute the `main.app` in the root directory using Finder.
+Or, for security concerns, use `pyinstaller` to compile your own app.

 # Why am I doing this?
 I've tried OpenMTP and Android File Transfer to copy media files from my Android devices to my Mac, but neither of them has been satisfactory.